simeononsecurity/simeononsecurity.ch/content/articles/flock-safety-camera-security-vulnerabilities-research-2026/index.en.md

 ### The Revelation

-Perhaps most shocking: **Flock Safety does not require 2FA/MFA** for some law enforcement agencies.
+Perhaps most shocking: **Flock Safety doesn't require 2FA/MFA** for some law enforcement agencies.

 Security researcher quote:
 > "When I first found this out, I simply couldn't believe it.
 The security process you go through when you log into Disney Plus is just too much to ask some police departments to do when accessing confidential information and the location of, in some cases, virtually everyone."